whg-training/whg-training-resources/docs/next_generation_sequencing/introduction_to_next_generation_sequencing_data_analysis/Challenge_questions.md

 ls ~sequence_data_analysis/human/
 ```

+You should see two files called `NA12878_ERR3239334-Illumina_Novaseq_6000-chr19_subsampled-read1.fastq.gz`
+and `NA12878_ERR3239334-Illumina_Novaseq_6000-chr19_subsampled-read2.fastq.gz`.

 **Challenge.** QC and align this data using the methods described in the practical.
 Then look at the result
 using `samtools tview`.

 **Note.** This data is subsampled to chromosome 19.
-It is a bit bigger than the malaria data; to
+It is a about the same size as the malaria data.
+To speed things up you can
-speed this up you can probably get away with using up to 4 threads in the `bwa mem` step - but no
+probably get away with using more threads in the `bwa mem` step - but if you are running it on one of our JupyterHub instances,
-more than 4 please!
+no more than 4 threads please!

 A good region to view is around the gene *FUT2*, which is at `chr19:48645971-48755951`.